iterative/dvc.org/content/docs/studio/self-hosting/upgrading/airgap-procedure.md

-## Upgrading Studio (Air-gapped)
+## Upgrading DVC Studio (Air-gapped)

 <admon type="warn">

-These upgrade procedures are only applicable if you've deployed Studio in a VM on an air-gapped machine.
+These upgrade procedures are only applicable if you've deployed DVC Studio in a VM on an air-gapped machine.

 </admon>